All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Adipokines and Joint Health

 Leptin and resistin, adipokines produced by fat cells, have direct catabolic effects on cartilage.
-Leptin levels are elevated in obese individuals and correlate with both knee osteoarthritis severity and pain intensity.
+Leptin levels are improved in obese individuals and correlate with both knee osteoarthritis severity and pain intensity.
 Leptin receptors on chondrocytes, when activated, promote MMP expression and inhibit cartilage repair .

 Semaglutide reduces leptin levels in proportion to fat mass reduction.
 As adipose tissue decreases, so does the adipokine signaling that damages cartilage.
 This represents a third mechanism (beyond mechanical unloading and cytokine reduction) through which semaglutide may benefit joint health.